hpssjellis/pgb-mobile-app-design/README.md

 1.  login to nitrous, start your box

 1. Start the Phonegap Developer App and view your webpages as Mobile Apps.
-(Only obvious when using plugins like the camera, accelerometer, GPS etc)
+(Note: Apps are only different from web pages when using plugins like the camera, accelerometer, GPS etc)